The evolving expectations of today’s healthcare consumer

 In 2023, Press Ganey national data revealed a consistent uptick in patients’ rating of experiences in acute inpatient care, almost completely reversing the downturn seen between 2020 and 2022.
 While patient experience in emergency departments continues to be a challenge for many healthcare systems, we’re beginning to see promising improvements in that area as well.

 Unlike acute care, medical practices sustained high performance, with “Likelihood to Recommend” (LTR) increasing during the pandemic.
-This reaffirms the patient-physician relationship as the cornerstone for care, which is an important consideration for new care models and strategies.
-Establishing a trust-based relationship will always be a prerequisite for enduring loyalty.
+This reaffirms the patient-physician relationship as the cornerstone for care, which is an important consideration for evolving healthcare models and strategies.
+Establishing a trust-based relationship will always be a prerequisite for patient satisfaction and enduring loyalty.

-However, it’s clear that consumer expectations are rapidly evolving.
+However, it’s clear that consumer expectations in healthcare are rapidly evolving.
 The convenience, simplicity, and personalized experiences enabled by technology in other aspects of our lives have led consumers to expect similar experiences in healthcare.
-This shift in expectations is reflected in how people choose their healthcare providers.
+This shift in consumer expectations is reflected in how people go about choosing a doctor.

-A recent Press Ganey consumer survey reveals a growing trend among consumers to conduct online research when selecting physicians, with 37% of respondents indicating they now find their doctors online.
-In fact, 2023 marked the first year the internet became more important for finding a clinician than referrals from friends, family, or another physician.
+A recent Press Ganey consumer survey reveals a growing trend among consumers to conduct online research when choosing a doctor, with 37% of respondents indicating they now find their doctors online.
+In fact, 2023 marked the first year the internet became more important for choosing a doctor than referrals from friends, family, or another physician.
 Moreover, consumers are consulting multiple websites and reading multiple reviews before choosing a doctor.
 Significantly, 84% of respondents stated they would not consider a physician rated less than 4 stars.

 Drivers of patient trust and confidence

-We see further evidence of the evolving expectations of consumers when analyzing the impact of friction on patients’ willingness to recommend a medical practice.
+We see further evidence of evolving consumer expectations in healthcare when analyzing the impact of friction on patients’ willingness to recommend a medical practice.
 When a patient experiences friction at any time, it erodes their trust in their provider and the practice.
 Friction can occur before, during, or after care—in the form of challenges contacting the practice, getting an appointment, wait times, availability of lab results and other pertinent medical records, or receiving post-visit follow-up from the practice.

 Patients who respond favorably to questions about these aspects of their care are highly likely to recommend the practice (99th percentile results).
-Conversely, any amount of friction erodes patients’ “Likelihood to Recommend”—and the magnitude of friction experienced has a corresponding negative effect on LTR.
+Conversely, any amount of friction erodes patients’ “Likelihood to Recommend”—and the magnitude of friction experienced has a corresponding negative effect on “Likelihood to Recommend”.

 Clinicians often interpret low relative performance on patient experience scores as a critique of their bedside manner, yet the friction data reveals a different message: Suboptimal workflows and care processes torpedo the scores of even the most compassionate, skilled, and dedicated clinicians.
 Friction in the patients’ care journey erodes trust in the system and confidence in the medical practice.
 Eliminating friction and improving coordination builds trust with the medical practice and the care they provide.